docsforadobe/after-effects-scripting-guide/docs/general/application.md

 #### Description

-True if After Effects is running as a render engine.
+`true` if After Effects is running as a render engine.

 #### Type